fancykoi/systems_mapping/README.md

 # Basic-framework-code-of-system-mapping
-Competition-cooperation mechanism between Escherichia coli and Staphylococcus aureus based on systems mapping
+The article: Competition-cooperation mechanism between Escherichia coli and Staphylococcus aureus based on systems mapping